 According to the FDA, a generic drug is bioequivalent to the innovator drug and is also FDA-approved.
 The approval process is easier and faster for a generic drug than an innovator drug because the manufacturer doesn’t have to conduct preclinical or clinical studies.
 However, the manufacturer must scientifically prove the generic drug performs in the same manner as the innovator drug.

 After a generic drug is approved, the manufacturer also must comply with the same regulations as the pioneer drug.
 The marketing and labeling must be reviewed and approved so it doesn’t mislead the public.
 Even generic products will have a product insert in every box.

 Not every innovator drug has a generic brand available to the market.
 For example, Adequan i.m.
 (Polysulfated Glycosaminoglycan) has no generic equivalent.
 Because generic drugs are FDA-approved, it is illegal to call a product the generic form of another drug when it has not been FDA-approved as such.
 Get the facts at nogenericadequan.com.

-Do you know the ideal pressure to wash out a wound with?
+Do you know the ideal pressure with which to wash out a wound?
 Did you know that you are supposed to wash out the wound at an angle?
-The FREE AQHA Horse Wound Care report will make you a more prepared horse owner by explaining these tips and much more for you next horse injury.
+The FREE AQHA Horse Wound Care report will make you a more prepared horse owner by explaining these tips and much more.